fabiomattei/uddocs/_docs/actions.md

 * resource: the linked resource
 * tooltip: the descriptive text associated to the link the user can read when the mouse pointer is over the link
 * onclick: once the user clicks the link a window appear that contiains the onclick text, if user clicks ok the action go on otherwise the action stops and the user goes back to prevous page
 * buttoncolor: the color associated to the button.
-They come out of bootstrap classes, possible values are:
+They come out of bootstrap classes, possible values are: [ gray, blue, pink, green, red, yellow ]
 * outline: if true the button is an outline button
 * parameters: parameters linked to the action